 Jon Squicciarini, Membership Associate

 Jon joined the Nonprofit Roundtable of Greater Washington in October 2013.
 Previously, Jon was the Development and Administrative Assistant at MAG (Mines Advisory Group) America where he managed incoming donations and interacted with prospective and current donors.
 Jon graduated from Drew University in 2011 with a Bachelor of Arts in Political Science and a minor in Sociology.
 He spent two years working as a specialist at the Apple Store, where he gained professional experience in one of his favorite hobbies, technology.
 Jon has a passion for the nonprofit sector, and assists our member organizations.
 Jon is also a black belt in Mixed Martial Arts.

 Direct line: (202) 263-4782

 Melissa Bondi, Director of Nonprofit Virginia

 Melissa is a leading regional expert on nonprofit public policy, advocacy and management.
 As a Roundtable consultant, she provides strategic and technical capacity to educate and mobilize regional nonprofit leaders to achieve shared goals in partnership with state and local governments, and other sectors.
 Melissa has led local, state and federal housing, planning and community development initiatives in the District of Columbia, Maryland and Virginia.
-She serves as president of the Northern Virginia Affordable Housing Alliance, on the Board of the Virginia Housing Coalition, and is a member of the Arlington Economic Development Commission.
+She serves on the Boards of the Virginia Housing Coalition and the Northern Virginia Affordable Housing Alliance, and is co-chair of the Arlington Continuum of Care.
+She is a member of the Arlington Economic Development Commission.